maksimgru/laravel-exam-api/README.md

 ```

 ### Jobs Queue
-By default, Jobs are sync handled
+By default, async handling of jobs
-`QUEUE_CONNECTION=sync`

-### If you need ASYNC jobs handling
-You need:
-- Change in .env file the variable to `QUEUE_CONNECTION=database`
+`QUEUE_CONNECTION=database`
-- Run Queue Worker
+- You should Run Queue Worker
-(in separated terminal window)
 ```bash
 make queue
 ```

+### If you need SYNC jobs handling
+You need:
+- Change in .env file the variable to `QUEUE_CONNECTION=sync`
+- Dont need to run `make queue`

 # Now you can check endpoints
 - health check endpoint: `GET http://localhost:8180/up`